 After you’re out of the dog house, it’s time to find a better solution to the “automatic” garage door opener that isn’t working.
+Keep reading to learn about some of the possible common reasons your garage door remote doesn’t work.

 A dead battery in the garage remote is a simple fix for any homeowner.